intel/mlir-extensions/README.md

 * Add declarations to header `include/mlir/Conversion/<conversion-name>/<conversion-name>.h`
 * Put cpp definition stubs to `lib/Conversion/<conversion-name>/<conversion-name>.cpp`
 * Add conversion to `include/imex/Conversion/IMEXPasses.td and include/imex/Conversion/IMEXPasses.h`
+* Add a pass def stub to `include/imex/Conversion/IMEXPasses.td and include/imex/Conversion/Passes.td`

+You will now have to
-Now fill in what's marked with FIXME
+* Fill in the above files what's marked with FIXME
+* The documentation of the pass should go into the `description` field in `Passes.td`.
+At build time the description will be extracted and a file `doc/Conversions.md` will be generated automatically.
-* Pattern rewriters
+* Write your Pattern rewriters
-* Populating lists with patterns
-* Passes

 ## Run the lit tests
 To run the FileCheck based tests, follow the following steps: